 Ms. Kabloona: Thank you, Mr. Chairman.
 We have a number of working group level joint work plans.
 Specifically for Inuktut, we have a tripartite working group with the federal government and the Government of Nunavut.
 I think the most significant outcome of that working group is the pathfinder agreement that brought \$42 million from the federal government to Nunavut for the expansion of the Nunavut Teacher Education Program at Nunavut Arctic College, as well as our initiatives that are listed, starting on page 5.
-In addition to that, it was not enough money, so in addition to that, the pathfinder agreement is also funded through the Nunavut Implementation Panel, that is \$12 million, and also from Makigiagta for another \$12 million.
+In addition to that, it was not enough money, so in addition to that, the pathfinder agreement is also funded through the Nunavut Implementation Panel, that is \$12 million, and also from Makigiaqta for another \$12 million.

 When we have worked together with the federal and territorial governments, we have achieved significant expansion of the Teacher Education Program for the intention of teaching Inuktut in the schools.
 It is a very good example of how we can work together.
+We do struggle currently, especially with capacity within the Government of Nunavut.